 - A29.
 The auditor is required to comply with relevant ethical requirements, including those pertaining to independence, relating to financial statement audit engagements. - A30.
-The relationships and other matters, and safeguards to be communicated, vary with the circumstances of the engagement, but generally address: - (a) Threats to independence, which may be categorised as: self-interest threats, self-review threats, advocacy threats, familiarity threats, and intimidation threats; and - (b) Safeguards created by the profession, legislation or regulation, safeguards within the entity, and safeguards within the firm's own systems and procedures. - A31.
+The communication about relationships and other matters, and how threats to independence that are not at an acceptable level have been addressed varies with the circumstances of the engagement and generally addresses the threats to independence, safeguards to reduce the threats, and measures to eliminate circumstances that created threats. - A31.
 Relevant ethical requirements or law or regulation may also specify particular communications to those charged with governance in circumstances where breaches of independence requirements have been identified.
 For example, the Accounting and Corporate Regulatory Authority (ACRA) Code of Professional Conduct and Ethics for Public Accountants and Accounting Entities (ACRA Code) requires the auditor to communicate with those charged with governance in writing about any breach and the action the firm has taken or proposes to take. - A32.
 The communication requirements relating to auditor independence that apply in the case of listed entities may also be appropriate in the case of some other entities, including those that may be of significant public interest, for example because they have a large number and wide range of stakeholders and considering the nature and size of the business.
 Examples of such entities may include financial institutions (such as banks, insurance companies, and pension funds), and other entities such as charities.
 On the other hand, there may be situations where communications regarding independence may not be relevant, for example, where all of those charged with governance have been informed of relevant facts through their management activities.
 This is particularly likely where the entity is owner-managed, and the auditor's firm and network firms have little involvement with the entity beyond a financial statement audit.